 If you want to record a student’s presentation, you should get written consent from the student in advance which will give the University permission to create the recording.

-The University provides these technologies to encourage innovative teaching and learning practices and not as a tool to monitor staff.
+The University provides these technologies to encourage high quality teaching and learning practices and not as a tool to monitor staff.
 However, some staff have found lecture recordings a useful way to assess their own lecture style or seek feedback from others.